 In Europe, Innovia operations are supported by three manufacturing facilities, one in Belgium and one the United Kingdom for the manufacture of BOPP films and lastly one in Germany, with almost the entire production consumed in the Food & Beverage business of the CCL Segment.
-There are two sales offices in Europe and an industry leading research and development laboratory in the United Kingdom to support the Company and its customers worldwide.
+There are three sales offices in Europe and an industry leading research and development laboratory in the United Kingdom to support the Company and its customers worldwide.

-In Australia and Asia, Innovia operates a BOPP films manufacturing facility and a sales office, respectively.
+In Australia, Innovia operates a BOPP films manufacturing facility and in Asia shares a sales office with CCL.